Dietitian and nutritionist: What’s the difference?

 At nib, we offer a number of Extras cover options to help with the costs that come with keeping you and your family healthy, with some options paying benefits for visits to dietitians and nutritionists.
 If you’re not an nib member but are interested in exploring our full list of Extras covers, the inclusions and costs, head to our get a quote page.

-If you’re a current nib member, log into member account, opens in a new tab to check whether you’re covered for dietary advice.
+If you’re a current nib member, log into member account to check whether you’re covered for dietary advice.
 It’s also important to make sure the health professional you’ll be seeing is a recognised provider.
 To check, simply ask your provider if you can claim for their services as an nib member.

 For free nutrition advice, No Money No Time, supported by nib foundation, gives you the recipes, tools and credible nutrition information that makes healthy eating achievable for those who are time-poor and on a tight budget.
 No Money No Time’s healthy eating quiz, developed by The University of Newcastle, gives you instant results and guidance on how to improve your eating habits.